 Are Freight Costs Eating Your Profit Margin?
-Time to Get creative and a Freight Broker/3PL may be able to help!Posted On 7th March 2017
+Freight Broker/3PL can help!Posted On 7th March 2017

 We’ve heard complaints from shippers of general commodities that increased freight rates have just about wiped out their margins, and that the geographical area that they are competitive in has shrunk over the last 5 years.

 Here are a few ways to attack those problems:

 - Have your Freight Broker consolidate your distributor and key customer freight into daily or weekly Full Truckload shipments, depending on the amount of freight you ship.
 For the past 5 years, we have insulated a certain commodity shipper’s Midwest and Northeast distributors from ANY freight price increases by adding his various distributors’ freight to the same truck, augmenting with other clients’ freight shipments shipped on the same route, and schedule.
 Logistics savings and no price increases have enabled those distributors to gain market share.

 - Have your Freight Broker work up a more efficient way to pack and ship your freight.
 If you can increase the density of your freight, lower the cost of the actual packaging, or decrease damage claims, it will mean lower overall logistics costs.

 - Cut overhead by outsourcing your supply chain/logistics management.
 Partnering with an aggressive and creative 3PL can bring an immediate and dramatic cut in LTL (to learn more about Less Than Truckload shipping click here) and FTL pricing and eliminate the need for in-house personnel to manage that process.
 The 3PL can also handle all international import and export shipments so there is no need for your personnel to create documentation anymore.
 In addition, the Freight Broker/3PL will bring automation and systemization to these tasks, which will eliminate many costly human errors.